giz-t-hub/2024/README.md

 # New publications 2024

-- Research, data, policies, plans, etc
+- Research, data, policies, plans, guidelines etc
 - Any comments or suggestions?
 Contact: Armin.Wagner@giz.de

 ### December <a name="December"></a>